kotliluk/rachel/README.md

 }
 ```

+In the config, you can set the **loadType**.
+If the loading type is set to *"zip"*, the application expects a user to
+select a ZIP file for processing.
+The application finds .rachel files in the zip (even in subfolders) and processes them.
+If the loading type is set to *"files"*, the application expects a user to select multiple .rachel files.
+The default
+setting is *"zip"*.
+The **resultFilename** field sets the name of the downloaded ZIP file with generated reports.
+The
+default name is *"rachel-eval-results"*.
+Words *loadType* and *resultFilename* are reserved and cannot be used to name
+your count rules.

-The JSON file contains arbitrary number of rules with custom but unique names.
-There are 3 types of rules, the type
+Further, the JSON file contains arbitrary number of rules with custom (non-reserved) but unique names.
-is specified by its operations/tables/queries field:
+There are 3 types of rules, the type is specified by its operations/tables/queries field:
 * **operations count:** restricts the count of operations used in the project
 * **tables count:** restricts the count of tables defined in the project
 * **queries count:** restricts the count of queries defined in the project